 Particular information for parents of those starting school is circulated in our New Starters' brochure.

-Admission of older pupils, i.e. from another school or county, whether at the start of the school year or mid-term, are also co-ordinated by the Admissions Team at County Hall.
-The required form , the Primary In-year Transfer Form should be completed and returned to the Local Authority, who will check the school role and advise if there is a place available.
+If you are looking for a place for an older child, i.e. from another school or county, whether at the start of the school year or mid-term, are also co-ordinated by the Admissions Team at County Hall.
+We would suggest you phone school for a chat and a visit.
+If you are happy with your choice, the required form , the Primary In-year Transfer Form should be completed and returned to the Local Authority, who will check the school role and advise if there is a place available.
 We like to invite prospective pupils into school for a half-day or so before they start so that they can meet their new classmates and teacher; this ensures that there is a 'friendly face' to greet them on their first day.